Minnesota's stay-at-home order: What you need to know

-If you have a question about whether your business or employer is considered “essential, “ you can send an email to state economic development officials at firstname.lastname@example.org
+If you have a question about whether your business or employer is considered “essential,” or if you are allowed to go back to work under the new rules you can send an email to state economic development officials at firstname.lastname@example.org

-If you’re wondering whether a certain business if open: Many who fall under these essential services likely are — including pet supply stores, hardware stores, grocery stores and restaurants able to comply with the pick-up and delivery only rules.
+If you’re wondering whether a certain business is open: Many are — including pet supply stores, hardware stores, grocery stores and restaurants and stores that are able to comply with the pickup and delivery-only rules.

 However, you will want to check on a businesses’ website or official social media accounts to see if their hours have changed.
 Some may have had to adjust or close temporarily based on health officials’ guidance and/or other business concerns.

 I think I'm vulnerable to COVID-19, but my boss says I have to come to work.
 What can I do?

 Individuals with conditions that elevate their risk for contracting COVID-19 can request reasonable accommodations with their employer under another Walz executive order.